1211ciel/node/words.md

 His paretns have great expectations for his future.

 exclusive 独有的
+exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.
+The bathroom is for President exclusive use.

 exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive exclusive